 Wrangel Island, Russia: Polar bear sightings there are virtually guaranteed.
 Lying off the coast of the remote region of Chukota in Russia's northeast, Wrangel Island and nearby Herald Island are nicknamed the "polar bear maternity ward," due to the high number of young cubs born there.
 In fact, the island is said to have the world's highest density of polar bear dens.

 Ilulissat Icefjord and Jakobshavn Glacier, Greenland: Such is the majesty of the Iluslissat Icefjord on Greenland's west coast that UNESCO has designated it a World Heritage Site.
 It's home to the Jakobshavn Glacier, the biggest ice stream outside of Antarctica.
 It's also one of world's most active and fast-moving, with ice floes traveling at about 131 feet every 24 hours.
 The glacier calves huge amounts of ice in the form of gigantic tabular icebergs that break off and float into Disko Bay.

 Arctic Cruise Tips

+Narrow your sights.
 The Arctic covers such a huge area that you'll have to decide which region you want to explore; each one offers a slightly different experience.
 For convenience and soft adventure, sailings along Norway's coast into the Arctic Circle might be more suitable; for more intrepid adventures, opt for an expedition sailing off the beaten track.
 If your interest is in seeing polar bears, rather than seabirds, choose voyages that visit polar bear hotspots like Spitsbergen, Greenland or Canada.

+Pack appropriately.
 For mainstream ships, the dress code onboard is similar to what you'll find on other sailings, though more practical outdoor wear is needed for trips ashore.
 For expeditionary voyages, onboard dress tends to be casual.
-Each company provides advice on what to take for zodiac excursions, and some provide heavy-duty jackets.
+Each company provides advice on what to take for Zodiac excursions, and some provide heavy-duty jackets.
 As a general rule, dress in layers with waterproof and windproof trousers and jackets, waterproof gumboots (check with your cruise line in advance to see if you can rent them), inner soles to keep your feet warm, thermal underwear, gloves (two pairs) and a hat.

 And don't forget your camera and binoculars.

+Travel responsibly.
 The Association of Arctic Expedition Cruise Operators -- an international association for expedition cruise operators that manages responsible, environmentally friendly and safe tourism in the Arctic -- has a set of visitor guidelines regarding travel to the Arctic.
 They include ways to respect local people, nature and wildlife and tips on safety.